JosephCottam/somewhatuseful/_posts/2024-10-12-The-Bitter-and-The-Better-Lesson.md

 ---
 source: http://www.incompleteideas.net/IncIdeas/BitterLesson.html
-title: The Bitter Lesson
+title: Reflections on the Bitter (and the Better) Lesson
 layout: post
 date: 2024-10-12
-teaser: The "bitter lesson" is that complexity is ultimately limiting.
+teaser: The "bitter lesson" is that _complexity_ is ultimately the limiting factor.
 source2: https://rodneybrooks.com/a-better-lesson/
 ---
 > "...general methods that leverage computation are ultimately the most effective, and by a large margin."